ArturSalagean/FlexBox-Ordering-System/README.md

 ##Marks

-These are the marks that I've got for this project:
+These are the marks that I've received for this project:

 * Demonstration: 82%
 * Report: NYA